rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 {{< accordion title="I don't agree with my bill.
 How can I dispute a charge?" col="in" href="accordion16" >}}

 You can create a ticket via the [Rackspace Customer Portal](https://login.rackspace.com/) with the details of your dispute.
 One of our account managers will review the ticket.
-A credit is granted only if there is an error related to our billing system or there is a service error according to your service level agreement (SLA).
+A credit is granted only in the following cases:

+- if there is an error related to our billing system
+- if there is a service error according to your service level agreement (SLA)
 {{</ accordion >}}